nim-lang/Nim/doc/manual.md

 ---------------------------

-In expressions making use of generic procs or templates, the expected (unbound) types are often able to be inferred based on context.
+In expressions making use of generic procs or templates, the expected (unbound) types are often able to be inferred based on context:

   ```nim  test = "nim c $1"
   import std/options